State Board of Administration of Florida Retirement System Raises Holdings in Ormat Technologies, Inc. (NYSE:ORA)

 In other Ormat Technologies news, EVP Ofer Benyosef acquired 511 shares of the stock in a transaction on Tuesday, September 15th.
 The shares were bought at an average cost of $58.00 per share, with a total value of $29,638.00.
 Following the transaction, the executive vice president now owns 511 shares of the company’s stock, valued at approximately $29,638.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
 Also, EVP Zvi Krieger acquired 3,000 shares of the company’s stock in a transaction on Tuesday, September 22nd.
 The stock was acquired at an average price of $55.77 per share, for a total transaction of $167,310.00.
 Company insiders own 0.80% of the company’s stock.

 ORA has been the topic of several recent analyst reports.
-Oppenheimer started coverage on Ormat Technologies in a report on Tuesday, August 4th.
-They issued an “outperform” rating on the stock.
-Zacks Investment Research upgraded Ormat Technologies from a “strong sell” rating to a “hold” rating and set a $66.00 price objective on the stock in a report on Tuesday, October 6th.
-Finally, TheStreet cut Ormat Technologies from a “b-” rating to a “c” rating in a research note on Tuesday, August 4th.
+Zacks Investment Research raised Ormat Technologies from a “strong sell” rating to a “hold” rating and set a $66.00 target price on the stock in a report on Tuesday, October 6th.
+TheStreet downgraded Ormat Technologies from a “b-” rating to a “c” rating in a report on Tuesday, August 4th.
+Finally, Oppenheimer initiated coverage on Ormat Technologies in a research note on Tuesday, August 4th.
+They set an “outperform” rating for the company.

 Ormat Technologies, Inc engages in the geothermal and recovered energy power business in the United States, Indonesia, Kenya, Turkey, Chile, Guatemala, New Zealand, Honduras, and internationally.
 The company operates through three segments: Electricity, Product, and Energy Storage and Management Services.